Peer Review Process

 7. Subsequently, the Editor-in-Chief will make a final decision based on the received recommendation and his/her own assessment of the manuscript, indicating approval for rejection, acceptance, minor revision, or major revision.

-8. If accepted, the paper will be sent to production.
-If the article is rejected or sent back for either a major or minor revision, the corresponding author(s) will receive the reviewers' comments.
+8. If the article is rejected or sent back for either a major or minor revision, the corresponding author(s) will receive the reviewers' comments.
 A final check by the Editor-in-Chief is a must before sending acceptance to any revised paper.
+Once your paper has been accepted, it will be checked by the editorial office to ensure that it is ready for production.
+If any updates are necessary, you may be contacted.
+Otherwise, your paper will be forwarded to the production team.

 Plagiarism Detection